 Colleges and universities have a statement about academic integrity in their student code of conduct or policies.
 Students found guilty of plagiarism risk expulsion.
-At SUNY Canton, we abide by the policy for DEVIANT ACADEMIC CONDUCT, which states:
+At SUNY Canton, we abide by the policy for Academic Integrity, which states:

 Furthermore, SUNY Canton defines academic dishonesty as:

 1. Plagiarism: Presenting as one's own words, ideas, or products of another without providing a